 In the case of Wolverine World Wide Inc., acquiring Sweaty Betty gave the shoe giant a stake in the fast-growing and competitive women’s activewear category, which is led by high-growth brands like Lululemon.

 No deal is generating more buzz than Authentic Brand Group’s forthcoming acquisition of Reebok for $2.1 billion.
 (It’s expected to become official in the first quarter of 2022.)
-Here are the other M&A dealmakers making waves.
-Check back for more updates.
+Here are the other M&A dealmakers that made waves in 2021.

 When bankrupt Sequential Brands Group looked to offload its Heelys brand in April, there was one natural home — BBC.
 The company had been Sequential’s licensing partner since 2013, and now president Seth Campbell and CEO Josue Solano are looking to take it to the next level, as the company also fuels big gains with Champion and onboards its new license with Land’s End.